Grand Prairie Grand Prix (Arkansas Region SCCA National)

 - March 73B (Tim Cooper): Roy Folland (Montréal, Quebec) had a purple #6 March 73B for 1973 but crashed at Trois-Rivières in Sept and after being repaired, the 73B was sold to Ecurie Canada for guest driver Eppie Wietzes to race at the Watkins Glen Pro FB race five weeks later.
 Then sold to Tim Cooper (Kansas City, MO) who raced the "ex-Ecurie Canada" 73B at a Willow Springs Regional in December 1973.
 Raced extensively in SCCA racing early in 1974 and then in the Pro F/Atlantic series, prepared by Charlie Williams Racing.
 Cooper hired a new 75B and ran as part of Doug Shierson Racing in 1975, and the subsequent history of the 73B is unknown.

 - Brabham BT40 (Norman Johnson): Norman W. Johnson (Simonton, TX) raced a Brabham BT40 in Southwest Division Formula B in 1974, replacing a Brabham BT29 he had raced for the previous three seasons.
 As his car was typically reported simply as a Brabham, we cannot yet be sure when he moved from the BT29 to the BT40 but the SCCA points table for 1974 gave his car as a BT40, so it is assumed here that he had it from the start of the 1974 SCCA season.
 It is even possible that he had it late in 1973, but the grid list for the SCCA Runoffs shows his car as the BT29.
-After scoring 17 points in 1974, he retained the car for SCCA Nationals in 1975, scoring nine points for a class win in Houston Region's Armadillo Sprints SCCA National in March .
+After scoring 17 points in 1974, he retained the car for 1975, scoring nine points for a class win in Houston Region's Armadillo Sprints SCCA National in March .
 He then retired from the Stuttgart National the following month and was not seen again in FB.
 Nothing more known.